 The ACOG survey provides insight regarding the impact of malpractice claims on clinicians and confirms the need for continued efforts to reduce claims in the practice of Obstetrics.
 Also in 2015, the Institute of Medicine published the report “Improving Diagnosis in Health Care,” which included the recommendation that: “Professional liability insurance carriers and captive insurers should collaborate with health care professionals on opportunities to improve diagnostic performance through education, training, and practice improvement approaches and increase participation in such programs.”
 To this end, we welcomed the opportunity to examine the key issues found in 882 recent obstetrical claims in collaboration with The Doctors Company, a physician-owned medical malpractice insurer.
 The following are a few highlights of this review of OB claims from their database.

-The Most Common Allegations
+The Most Common Allegations in Obstetrics

 The top three allegations found in this series of 882 OB claims were: